-Welcome to the Southern Methodist University Community!
+Welcome to the Southern Methodist University (SMU) Community!
 Whether you are entering for your first semester or returning to continue your studies, we are glad you are here.
 If you are a new student, we hope you will quickly find new friends and new opportunities for personal and intellectual growth.

-The SMU Student Handbook is your guide to information and services on campus.
-It includes information related to your rights and responsibilities as members of the SMU community.
-The handbook includes the Student Code of Conduct, the Judicial Code, Honor Code, and information/expectations that the University feels it is necessary to communicate to our students.
+SMU community, both on and off campus.
+The Handbook includes the Student Code of Conduct, the Judicial Code, Honor Code, and information/expectations that SMU needs to communicate to its students.

-By becoming a member of the SMU community, you are agreeing to abide by and be held accountable to the policies and procedure outlined in the SMU Student Handbook.
-Thus, I hope that you will familiarize yourself with this information and let us know if you have questions.
+You will be held accountable for adhering to the policies and procedures outlined in this Handbook, both on and off campus.
+Please become familiar with this information and let us know if you have questions.

 Again, we are pleased that you are a part of the SMU community.
-We believe SMU offers much to its students, and we hope that you will take full advantage of all the University has to offer you.
+We believe SMU offers much to its students, and we hope that you will take full advantage of all SMU has to offer you.
 We also look forward to what you have to contribute to our community.